-Unlike Ladakh and Spiti Valley, making a budget trip to Zanskar Valley is a bit tricky and everyone may not be able to approach the trip in that fashion.
+Unlike trips to Ladakh and Spiti Valley, making a budget trip to Zanskar Valley is a bit tricky, and everyone may not be able to approach the trip in that fashion.
 Lack of regular public transport, well-connected transport routes and less number of tourists going to Zanskar Valley increases the challenges of decreasing the budget for Zanskar Valley trip.

 1. Travel Early May or September / October – Season Corners

-a.
-Majority of stay options will be available for on the spot bookings due to less number of tourists.
+- a.
+The majority of stay options will be available for on the spot bookings due to less number of tourists.

-c.
+- c.
 You get more time to spend on your places of interest with fewer tourists around.
-It also helps you take photographs of your own and reduce the photo bombs 😛 as you don’t have to wait for tourists to clear a spot and then take a photo.
+It also helps you take photographs of your own and reduce the photobombs.
+You don’t have to wait for tourists to clear a spot and then take a photo.

 2. Make travel group of 3-5 members

-b.
-3-5 people, then choose taxi or a self drive car of SUV type.
+- b.
+3-5 people, then choose a taxi or a self-drive car of SUV type.

-Ofcourse, self-drive or self-ride on your own car or bike is always the cheapest & the most flexible way to commute on any trip.
-And if mixed with this tip, it can really bring down the cost of travel because the commute is one of the major pie of the cost of any trip to Zanskar Valley.
+Of course, self-drive or self-ride on your car or bike is always the cheapest and the most flexible way to commute on any trip.
+And if mixed with this tip, it can bring down the cost of travel because the commute is one of the major pie of the cost of any trip to Zanskar Valley.